ahammer/dart_board/README.md

 In order to keep up with the change of pace and demands of modern software development, adopting a feature framework allows you to isolate and contain features.
 This provides a lot of flexibility to gate new feature's, run AB tests, or swap aging components.

+# Repo Setup:

+1) Clone the repo
+2) Flutter pub global activate melos
+3) melos bootstrap

+Most features contain a main.dart that can be run on an Android or iOS device/simulator.

+Integrations folder contains "starter" and "example".
+They both have main.dart and are primarily developed on desktop and web to maximize compat across all platforms.

 # What is it?

 - A Core Framework + Utilities